DaveO-Home/embedded-acceptance-tests-vue/public/README.md

    * `gulp watch`

    The Rollup Development Server, Watch(auto-rebuild) and Page Reload functions are started together.
 Simply use one of the following URLs in any browser; `localhost:3080/rollup/appl/testapp_dev.html` or `localhost:3080/dist_test/rollup/appl/testapp_dev.html`.

-  Currently Rollup an ES6 bundler has an issue with  can-view-stache and can-component.
-The dropdown component on the table view page was changed to a Bootstrap component.
-The event handling is done with can-control.
-See app.js and table.js.
-With a modification to the toolstest.js module tests are satisfied and the production build should finish.

 2\. ***Test Driven Development(tdd) Window*** -